 The popular seasoning is best stored in a dark, cool pantry at a temperature of 60 degrees Fahrenheit for three to five months in mesh bags.
-“When stored for too long, the garlic cloves ay shrivel or begin to sprout,” according to University of California’s Agriculture and Natural Resources.
+“When stored for too long, the garlic cloves may shrivel or begin to sprout,” according to University of California’s Agriculture and Natural Resources.
 “Neither is harmful, but both are an indication that the garlic is no longer at its peak quality.”
-But no worries, you can still use the sprouted garlic.
-Simply cut the clove in half and remove the green sprout and it’s ready to use!
-Now that you know which pantry items need to be retired, take a look at the 16 foods you should never store in your pantry.
+Now that you know which pantry items need to be retired, take a look at these pantry organization ideas for smarter storage.

 - Oldways Whole Grains Council: “Storing Whole Grains”

 - INSIDER: “8 pantry staples that don’t last for as long as you think”

 - TODAY Food: “Is it safe to eat cereal that’s passed its ‘best by’ date?
 Here’s what the experts say”

 - Best Food Facts: “How Long Does Halloween Candy Last?”